Skip to content

 What is an EMI Shielding Gasket?

-Standard gaskets form a seal between two surfaces and block out substances like air or water.
+Standard gaskets create a seal between two surfaces, blocking out substances such as air or water.
 In the case of EMI shielding gaskets, they block outside interference from damaging technology.

-Other electronic devices emit outside interference, and in today’s world, where most adults carry a handheld device, you can probably imagine the level of interference is only growing.
+Electronic devices emit outside interference that can affect the performance of other devices.
+In today’s world, where most adults carry a handheld device, this level of interference is only growing.

-The two primary types of interference are electromagnetic interference (EMI) and radio frequency interference (RFI), and although we’ll be primarily discussing EMI gaskets, many of these materials also can block out radio frequencies.
+The two primary types of interference are electromagnetic interference (EMI) and radio frequency interference (RFI).
+Although we will primarily discuss EMI gaskets, many of these materials can also block out radio frequencies.

-EMI shielding gaskets are barriers that ward off stray signals and frequencies to protect electronic equipment from malfunctions and damage.
+EMI shielding gaskets are barriers that ward off stray signals and frequencies, protecting electronic equipment from malfunctions and damage.
 Depending on the situation, EMI gaskets can be placed on the object emitting the interference in or on the technology at risk of damage.

 How do EMI Gaskets Work?